acaravantesnov/42-Cursus/README.md

 - ### CPP_Module:

   10 different modules introducing the student to C++ programming language.
 OOP, casts, exceptions, STL containers and algorithms.
 Language: C++.
+- ### webserv

+  Build of a C++98 compatible web server capable of handling HTTP/1.1 GET, POST and DELETE requests, serving static files from an specific root directory or dynamic content using CGI.
+It can handle multiple concurrent client connections, showing a 100% availability under stress conditions (siege benchmarking).

 ## Exams